 The Environmental Services Administration (ESA) protects public health and the environment in areas related to air quality, hazardous waste, lead, pesticides, and underground storage of petroleum products.
-ESA is comprised of three divisions: Toxic Substances, Air Quality, and Lead and Healthy Housing.
+ESA is comprised of four divisions: Toxic Substances, Air Quality, Lead & Healthy Housing, and Rail Safety & Emergency Response Division.

 Toxic Substances Division

-The Toxic Substance Division (TSD) works with hazardous wastes, pesticides, underground storage of petroleum, and other hazardous contamination.
-These and other responsibilities are broken down between three branches:
+The Toxic Substances Division (TSD) works with hazardous wastes, pesticides, underground storage of petroleum, and other hazardous contamination.
+These and other responsibilities are broken down among four branches:

 - The Land Remediation and Development Branch oversees the voluntary redevelopment of contaminated properties, required remediation of sites with known hazardous pollution releases, and the remediation of formerly used defense sites.